-Planting Arugula - Like most salad greens, arugula seeds are tiny, so you have to be careful not to plant them too deep.
+Planting arugula: Like most salad greens, arugula seeds are tiny, so you have to be careful not to plant them too deep.
 Fill your garden pot up with potting mix, then gently flatten it out with your hand.
-Then distribute the seeds as uniformly as possible onto the potting mix.
-Take your palm and gently pat the seeds onto the soil.
+Distribute the seeds as uniformly as possible onto the potting mix.
+Using your palm, gently pat the seeds onto the soil.
 You can then cover them lightly with potting soil, or put a thin layer of seed starting mix over the seeds, gently patting again.
-Add water very carefully, either using a rose attachment, or a gentle spray from the hose.
-You don't want the water pressure or weight of the water to disturb your seeds, and drive them too deeply into the soil.
-Plant your pot in full sun, or for a longer season, give arugula mid day shade.
+Add water carefully, either using a rose attachment or a gentle spray from the hose.
+You don't want the water pressure or weight of the water to disturb your seeds and drive them too deeply into the soil.
+Plant your pot in full sun, or for a longer season, give arugula mid-day shade.

-Harvesting Arugula - Your arugula should be full grown and ready to harvest in about three to four weeks.
+Harvesting arugula: Your arugula should be full grown and ready to harvest in about 3 to 4 weeks.
 The younger the leaves, the more tender and sweet they will be, so don't wait too long to start picking them.
-Once the seedlings are 3 to 4 inches long you can either pull out the whole plant or, if you want the plants to continue to grow, you can collect just the leaves by cutting or tearing them off towards their base.
-Beware if you pull out the plants as the dirt can get on the leaves.
-For clean leaves cut them and you won't have too much washing to do--just a rinse and they will be ready to go.
+Once the seedlings are 3 to 4 inches long, you can either pull out the whole plant or, if you want the plants to continue to grow, you can collect just the leaves by cutting or tearing them off toward their base.
+Beware if you pull out the plants, as the dirt can get on the leaves.

 Arugula flowers: Arugula flowers are not as spicy as the leaves and are a little sweet.
 The flowers appear after the leaves have grown to full size and are too bitter to eat.
 If you don't harvest your arugula, you should see flowers; pick them off and eat them or add them to a salad or an open-faced sandwich for a beautiful treat.
 You can also grow some arugula for the flowers alone.